antaldaniel/old_music_dataobservatory_eu/content/authors/hyojung_sun/_index.md

 - data curators
 ---

-Hyojung is a research associate at the Ulster University and an investigator in the [Music Creators’ Earnings in the Streaming Era](https://digit-research.org/research/related-projects/music-creators-earnings-in-the-streaming-era/) research project.
+Hyojung is a research associate at the Ulster University and an investigator in the [Music Creators’ Earnings in the Streaming Era](https://digit-research.org/research/related-projects/music-creators-earnings-in-the-streaming-era/) research project, a project which will make its research data reproducible, and that uses our Digital Music Observatory's music streaming data.